We all know it, we all dread it, we all feel a low hum of anxiety over it: the rush and pressure of the holiday season.

 It’s called the Holiday Peace Planner, and it is your guide to pinpointing what matters, and making it a priority.

 Consider this a free gift from me to you.
 The planner is a printable, journal-style workbook that walks through the Big Three of the holiday season I’m most familiar with—Thanksgiving, Christmas & Advent, and New Year’s.
+If these are not your holidays, I think the questions in the planner can still be valuable.
+Just apply them to the holidays that you and your family observe and enjoy.

 The planner includes a manifesto on identity, creativity, and community, and a set of questions for each holiday to help you prioritize what matters to you and your family.
 As each holiday usually places different demands on our time, energy, and soul space, the questions differ slightly from one section to the next.